A Guide To Chicago’s Secret Restaurants guide image

 OpenTable logo

-A Tavola in Ukrainian Village isn’t secretive because it’s lurking in a basement or moonlighting as a barbershop, but because it looks like a regular ol’ brick house.
+A Tavola in Ukrainian Village isn’t secretive because it lurks in a basement or moonlights as a barbershop, but because it looks like a regular ol’ brick house.
 But just past the foyer (it literally is in an old house) is this Italian restaurant’s intimate dining room with thick window curtains and black and white photos.
-Don’t be surprised if you run into regulars who’ve been eating there for decades or a 10-year old blowing out birthday candles.
+Don’t be surprised if you run into regulars who’ve been eating there for decades or a 10-year-old blowing out birthday candles.
 And when it’s nice out, you can enjoy pillowy housemade gnocchi or short rib risotto on their secluded back patio.

 Korean food and karaoke—in the basement of an office building.
 The location is unconventional (buzzing to be let in feels like meeting an accountant to discuss taxes), but Tak in South Loop is a one-stop-shop for eating seafood pajeon, drinking soju, and singing your ass off.
 And with plenty of space for groups and five karaoke rooms (one can fit 18 people), this is the party spot that dreams are made of.

-The sworn enemy of GPS and cell service, Lower Wacker has given us the cool chase scene from the Dark Knight—and, more importantly, the original Billy Goat Tavern.
+The sworn enemy of GPS and cell service, Lower Wacker has given us the cool chase scene from The Dark Knight and, more importantly, the original Billy Goat Tavern.
 This subterranean spot is their oldest location, serving cheap beer and “cheezborgers” since 1964.
-And eating here still feels like 1964—with old-school bar stools and tables, wood paneling, and vintage photos.
-The burgers are unique—served on a thick Kaiser roll with super thin patties, so get a double or triple.
+And eating here still feels like 1964, with old-school bar stools and tables, wood paneling, and vintage photos.
+The unique burgers are served on a thick Kaiser roll with super thin patties, so get a double or a triple.

 Talard Thai in Edgewater is the perfect solution to never shopping on an empty stomach.
 In the back of this grocery store, past bunches of basil, jars of spices, and the freezer aisle, lies a fantastic cash-only food stall.
 Served cafeteria style, metal trays of dishes like pad prik king, massaman curry, or stewed sweet pork, stay nice and toasty in a steam bath.
 Options rotate regularly, and it’s all incredibly affordable: three dishes and a side of rice only costs $8.75.

-Ok, this Chinatown speakeasy hidden behind Moon Palace Express’ “kitchen door'' is technically a cocktail bar.
-But considering you can actually have a whole meal here, (and the food is great) it qualifies.
-Their spicy sesame noodles are light and refreshing and we daydream about their mapo hot fries a few times a week.
+Ok, this Chinatown speakeasy hidden behind Moon Palace Express’ "kitchen door" is technically a cocktail bar.
+But considering you can actually have a whole meal here, (and the food is great), it qualifies.
+Their spicy sesame noodles are light and refreshing and we daydream about their mapo hot fries a few times each week.
 Throw in some well-made cocktails like an Old Fashioned with Chinese five spice, comfy couches, and a fun neon-lit space, and it’s easy to see why this is one of the best bars in the city.

 Chase Sapphire Card Ad